Gdoc/Admin

 Who has contributed most to global CO2 emissions?

-Since 1751 the world has emitted over 1.5 trillion tonnes of CO2.1 To reach our climate goal of limiting average temperature rise to 2°C, the world needs to urgently reduce emissions.
-One common argument is that those countries which have added most to the CO2 in our atmosphere – contributing most to the problem today – should take on the greatest responsibility in tackling it.
+Since 1751, the world has emitted over 1.5 trillion tonnes of CO2.1 To reach our climate goal of limiting average temperature rise to 2°C, the world needs to urgently reduce emissions.
+One common argument is that those countries that have added most to the CO2 in our atmosphere – contributing most to the problem today – should take on the greatest responsibility in tackling it.

-The distribution of cumulative emissions around the world is shown in the treemap.
-Treemaps are used to compare entities (such as countries or regions) in relation to others, and relative to the total.
-Here countries are presented as rectangles and colored by region.
+The distribution of cumulative emissions worldwide is shown in the treemap.
+Treemaps are used to compare entities (such as countries or regions) with others and relative to the total.
+Here, countries are presented as rectangles and colored by region.
 The size of each rectangle corresponds to the sum of CO2 emissions from a country between 1751 and 2017.
 Combined, all rectangles represent the global total.

 There are some key points we can learn from this perspective:

-All of this data is also explorable by country and over time in the interactive map.
-By clicking on any country you can see the country’s cumulative emissions over time, and compare it with other countries.
+This data is also explorable by country and over time in the interactive map.
+By clicking on any country, you can see its cumulative emissions over time, and compare it with other countries.

 How has each region’s share of global cumulative CO2 emissions changed over time?

-Over the century which followed, industrialization in the USA rapidly increased its contribution.
+Over the century that followed, industrialization in the USA rapidly increased its contribution.

-It’s only over the past 50 years that growth in South America, Asia and Africa have increased these regions’ share of total contribution.
+It’s only over the past 50 years that growth in South America, Asia, and Africa has increased these regions’ share of total contribution.

 How has each country’s share of global cumulative CO2 emissions changed over time?

-In the final visualization you can explore the same cumulative CO2 emissions as you have seen above but now visualizes by country.
+In the final visualization, you can explore the same cumulative CO2 emissions as you have seen above but now visualized by country.
 Using the timeline at the bottom of the chart you can see how contribution across the world has evolved since 1751.
-By clicking on a country you can see an individual country’s cumulative contribution over time.
+By clicking on a country, you can see an individual country’s cumulative contribution over time.

-This inequality is one of the main reasons which makes international agreement on who should take action so challenging.
+This inequality is one of the main reasons why it’s so challenging to find international agreement on who should take action.

 Endnotes

-1. Carbon dioxide (CO2) emissions from fossil fuel combustion were almost zero prior to 1750.
+1. Carbon dioxide (CO2) emissions from fossil fuel combustion were almost zero before 1750.
 The United Kingdom was the world’s first industrialized nation – and first fossil-fuel CO2 emitter.
-In 1751 its (and global) emissions were less than 10 million tonnes – 3600 times less than global emissions today.
-We can conclude that emissions prior to 1750 were very low (and inconsequential to the numbers we compare today).
+In 1751, its (and global) emissions were less than 10 million tonnes – 3600 times less than global emissions today.
+We can conclude that emissions before 1750 were very low (and inconsequential to the numbers we compare today).
 You can find further information on how long historical emissions (dating back to 1751) are estimated here.

 2. The underlying data sources for annual CO2 emissions data come from the Carbon Dioxide Analysis Center (CDIAC) and the Global Carbon Project.
 The cumulative figures were calculated by Our World in Data based on these annual estimate sources.